Nandhitha21/SoftwareTestingProject/README.md

 # SoftwareTestingProject
-Software Project that I have done with Test plan , Test cases
+Software Project with Test plan , Test cases

+##Project 1 - app.vwo.com
+Objective - Create a test plan and test cases for the login and dashboard functionality of the app.vwo.com.